What new and exciting things are happening in Nursery this term?

 The Nursery Team.

 On this page you can find out what we have been learning about in Nursery and how you can help at home.

 In Nursery we plan our teaching through the children’s interests.

 During the first few weeks we are reminding children of rules and settling children back in after the Christmas holidays.

 As we progress into the term children will become more confident and we will learn about what interests them such as babies and growing, doctors or dinosaurs.

 When a new interest is observed through the children’s learning we plan a range of experiences based on the interest.
 For example lots of children are observed role playing dinosaurs or using small dinosaurs in water tray.
 The teachers then look at the needs of the children and use the different areas and resource to the children’s interests e.g. dinosaurs– drawing around dinosaur stencils (physical), researching dinosaurs (Literacy and Understanding of the World) , using dinosaur figures to count and add (Mathematical Development), sorting dinosaurs and discussing similarities and differences (Communication and Language and Understanding of the World) Create our own dinosaur using paints or ‘junk’ modelling.
 (Expressive Arts and Design).
 As you can see to enhance their interest in learning helps the children learn through all areas of development.

 It makes learning fun and enjoyable for children.

-Phonics-The children will continue to develop their listening skills in phonics by going on listening walks and by playing a range of listening games.
+Phonics-The children will be developing their listening skills to support later teaching of phonemes and graphemes by going on listening walks and by playing a range of listening games.

 Maths-The children are learning how to count accurately.
 So as they count they move or touch one object at a time. they are also learning what each number looks like so they can match the correct amount of objects to the correct number.